 The best cheap Xbox One games you can buy today

 Two classic genres of games get smushed into one in this platform/point-and-click hybrid.
-As Ben you'll be hunting for items the combine with other items to solve puzzles, while as Dan you'll be jumping around to progress.
-You'll be playing as the two friends separately but each can help out the other when you hit a dead end.
+As Ben you'll be hunting for items to combine with other items to solve puzzles, while as Dan you'll be jumping around to progress.
+The two friends are having their own separate adventures but each can help out the other when you hit a dead end.

 The original Superhot - the puzzle/FPS in which time only progresses as you move or attack - is a great game, but now four years later we have the sequel in the form of Mind Control Delete.
 It features enhancements like new weaponry and different kinds of environments to play in, but also much bigger changes to the way the game works.